syampillai/SOSample/README.md

 This project can be used as a starting point to create your own Vaadin application with SO Component addon.
 It has the necessary dependencies and files to help you get started.

 To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
-You need to have Java 8 or 11 installed.
+You need to have Java 11 installed.

 Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.